jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the **runlines** branch.
+This is the **master** branch.
+Branches recently merged into **master**:

+- **runlines**, merged 4 Jul 2019.
 Execute the current selection (from mark to dot) with the Python interpreter, in display editing mode with a keystroke.
-For some reason, the code for executing Python lines from a buffer, added in the *edsel* branch (below), does not work for this.
+For obscure reasons, the code for executing Python lines from a buffer in command mode, added in the *edsel* branch (below), does not work for this.
+Also, a few more style tweaks as in *edsel_cleanup* (below).
 Begun 30 May 2019.

-Branches recently merged into **master**:

 - **edsel_cleanup**, merged 29 May 2019.
 Tweak naming and style in
 *ed*, *buffer*, *console*, *edsel*, *frame*, *window*, and *display*.